-Instead of my usual Myth Monday, I wanted to post about something that’s been on my mind lately.
+Instead of my usual Myth Monday, I wanted to post about something that has been on my mind lately.
 Something that tugs at me so much I can’t keep quiet about it anymore.
-That is the need for people to understand that emotions of all sorts are part of who we are and that the idea of shoving away emotions is not a religious concept under any path.
-The attitude of never expressing openly these feelings that aren’t always pleasant is not only unhealthy, but not what the gods showed us.
+That “something” is the need for people to understand that emotions of all sorts are part of who we are, and that the idea of shoving away emotions is not a religious concept under any path.
+The attitude of never openly expressing these feelings that aren’t always pleasant is not only unhealthy, but not what the gods showed us.
 No matter what anyone tells you, NO PATH actually said you can’t feel and have these emotions.
 Their interpreters may have, but they themselves did not.
 And for the life of me, I can not figure out why in the Pagan and Heathen community especially, people try to pull the tough guy “man up” attitude, or the “only positive thoughts” mindset.
 News Flash…NONE OF OUR GODS DID THAT!
 Fear, Sadness, Depression, Pain, all of these things were expressed by the gods.

 Fear is one of those emotions that many people tend to get mocked for expressing.
-Especially among some groups of pagans and so-called Heathens who try to impose “man-code” on religion.
+Especially among some groups of pagans and so-called Heathens who try to impose their “man-code” on religion.
 There is no rule that says you can’t be afraid.
 Being a man does not mean you can’t be afraid.
 In fact, you can’t have courage if you aren’t afraid.
-We hear that saying all the time, “Courage is not the lack of fear, but being willing to face it”.
-So, why shun people for having fear?
+We hear the saying all the time, “Courage is not the lack of fear, but being willing to face it”.
+So why shun people for having fear?
 You can’t have it both ways.
-Rushing ahead without having fear would be dangerous stupidity at worst and a lucky win at best.
+Rushing ahead without having fear would be dangerous stupidity at its worst and a lucky win at best.
 Not courage.
 Fear is what makes us take precautions to stay alive.
 It’s a natural response.
 Did the gods fear?
 Yes they did.
 In Greek myth, Zeus was afraid of the Goddess Nyx so much so that he wouldn’t even enter her cave to go after her son that, under the circumstances, he had the right to be mad at.
 Imagine all-mighty Zeus chasing down someone and then saying “He tried to help my wife kill me.. but I’m scared of his Mama, so we’re good”.
 The Norse gods had fear too.
 In Grimnismal of the Poetic Edda, Odin says that his ravens fly out over the earth every day, and he fears they won’t return.
 People debate over what the ravens represent in that particular stanza and what it is he is actually afraid of losing.
 But whatever the case, the one thing that remains the same is that he admits he fears them not coming back.
-When the Aesir gathered up Loki and Angrboda’s three children, it was because they feared the prophecy that they would play a part in bringing them all down at Ragnarok.
+When the Aesir gathered up Loki and Angrboda’s three children, it was because they feared the prophecy that those children would someday play a part in bringing them all down at Ragnarok.
 Then there’s Thor.
 On the journey to Utgard when Thor, Loki, and their companions were sleeping in the glove that they thought was a large hall, it began to shake in the middle of the night like a giant earthquake.
 And we’re told all of them, including Thor, were afraid and hid in one of the “rooms”.
-Thor did have the courage to stand at the entrance and hold the others back just in case.
+Thor did have the courage to stand at the entrance and hold the others back in case of collapse.
 But he was still afraid.
 Mighty Thor, basher of trolls, killer of giants; afraid of an earthquake.
-And you think humans can’t be afraid?
+And you think its wrong for humans to be afraid?
 Fear is not wrong.
 Expressing fear and admitting you’re afraid is not wrong.
-The only time fear is a problem is if it builds so much that you let it stop you from doing what you need to do or what is best for you and those in your care.
+The only time fear is a problem is if it builds so much that you let it stop you from doing what you need to do for what is best for you and those in your care.